per1234/ArduinoStepperLibrary/README.md

 • void setDir(byte direction)
 ◦ Set direction of driver

+• void setFeedrate(float feedrate)
+◦ Set feedrate in m/s

+• void setAllowed(boolean allowed)
+◦ Set allowed state for driver
+◦ If this is false, the stepper would stay fixes on position (only used for switchStep())

 • void setEnabled(boolean enabled)
 ◦ Set enabled state for driver•void setFeedrate(float feedrate)
 ◦ Set feedrate in m/s